spencerlepine/dynamo-query/README.md

 // Notes:
 // - The 'partitionKey' is required and must match an attribute in your table
 // - The 'sortKey' is optional and enables range queries when specified
-// - When using locally, set endpoint to 'http://localhost:8000' (or your DynamoDB Local port)
-// - Credentials are required even for local development, but can be dummy values
 // - Tables must be created beforehand with matching partition/sort keys
 ```